Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Experimental Results

 \subsection{Social distance controlling}

-We utilized 6 different videos that we collected from the web in order to evaluate proposed social distancing control module.
-These videos have the different number of frames and they were recorded in various environments with different camera angles.
-The test results on the video set are presented in Table \ref{table_overall}.
-The last column in Table \ref{table_overall} represents the performance of the social distance controlling algorithm.
-During the calculation of the accuracy of the social distance algorithm, we utilized the annotations that we decided based on subject pairs and existing distance between each other.
-Person detector could not detect some of the subjects in the scene if they are not able to be visible in the camera due to the occlusion by other people or objects.
+We utilized six different videos that we collected from the web to evaluate proposed social distancing control module.
+These videos have different number of frames and they were recorded in various environments with different camera angles.
+During the calculation of the accuracy of the social distance measurement algorithm, we utilized the annotations that we decided based on subject pairs and existing distance between each other.
+Person detector could not detect some of the subjects in the scene, if they are not visible in the camera due to the occlusion by other people or objects.
 For that reason, we ignored the missing detections when we annotated the videos' frames and calculated the accuracies.
-According to the results in the Table \ref{table_overall}, we achieved sufficient accuracies to detect whether people keep a social distance.
-However, the fundamental problem, especially occurred in the last video, is caused by a lack of depth information.
-In order to adapt our algorithm to different camera views and scenes while calculating the distance between people, we project real-world lengths to the image pixel with a rule-based approach without using camera angle, camera intrinsic parameters, and any reference points.
-Because of this lack of information, depth perception can be problematic for a specific type of angle that is shown in Figure \ref{fig_social_distance}.
-We will be able to include the depth estimation in the further step to make the system robust against this type of case.
+According to the results in Table \ref{table_overall}, we achieved very high accuracies on average.
+However, the fundamental problem, especially occurred in the last video, is caused by the lack of depth information.We project real-world distances to the image pixels with a rule-based approach without using reference points.
+Therefore, depth perception can be problematic for specific angles.